-Clothes are affordable at C&A but in Bijenkorf you can find world famous quality brands.
+Clothes are affordable at C&A but in Bijenkorf you can find world-famous quality brands.

 WHAT TO PACK FOR AMSTERDAM IN OCTOBER

-If you come from dryer or warmer climate, don’t forget your umbrella an It is item that you will surely need in Amsterdam.
+If you come from a dryer or warmer climate, don’t forget your umbrella an It is an item that you will surely need in Amsterdam.
 Add also warm hat and scarf (even gloves) to prevent the cold wind to spoil the pleasure of walking around the canals.